uhppoted/uhppoted-dll/doc/C.md

 bind       IP address:port to which to bind the UDP socket.
 Defaults to 0.0.0.0:0 broadcast  IP address:port for broadcast UDP packets.
 Defaults to 255.255.255.255:60000 listen     IP address:port for events from controller (unused).
 Defaults to 0.0.0.0:60001 timeout    milliseconds to wait for a reply.
-Default to 5 seconds. debug      Displays the DLL and controller requests/responses if true.
+Defaults to 5 seconds. debug      Displays the DLL and controller requests/responses if true.
 (varargs)  List of specific controllers and their associated IP addresses (e.g.for controllers
            located on a different interface, a VLAN or a VPN)